devlights/try-csharp/README.md

 # try-csharp
-This is my TUTORIAL project for csharp. (.NET Framework and Mono and dotnet core)
+This is my TUTORIAL project for csharp. (dotnet core)

 # IDE
 - JetBrains Rider